Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 You can see the country and world populations are covered by the city circles.
 Also, when the circles are clustered the country population is especially obscured.

 How you deal with this is up to you.
 Here are a few ideas.

+- Move the values so they "stack" in front of the circles.
+- Move the values outside of the circles.
+- Move the values outside the world circle.
+- Create a legend where these values are listed.

 Imagine you wanted to add the city and country names.
 You can move them above or below the population number.
 SVG doesn't allow for a text wrap or line break.
 The best we can do is make a second text element but this will require moving the two elements so that they do not overlap.